Amith-shivaramu/Amith_Data_Analyst_Portfolio/README.md

 **Description:** The dataset contains information about pizza sales.
 The project involved in Data Loading, Data Cleaning and Transformation.
 Define Relationships in Model View and creating Measures and Building
                  Reports.

-**Skills:** Data Cleaning through Transform data, Data visualization through Report View in PowerBI
+**Skills:** Data Loading, Cleaning and Transformation, Creating Measures, Building Visualization Report.

 **Technology:** Power BI